 A realization on fitting in

-It started with a request for mixed race volunteers.
 It started with a request for mixed-race volunteers.
 A coworker had asked on an ERG slack channel if anyone of mixed race was willing to speak on a panel for parents of mixed-race children.
 I asked my friend, who is half Chinese, if she might want to participate.
 While she agreed, she felt that these children would not face the same struggles she faced as a mixed-race person in the 90s midwest.

 "[I had to] talk for my mom as a kid when white people were being shitty about her accent."